Beginning as early as high school, her visual artwork was shown both regionally and nationally and winning awards.

-stone Bethany’s dedication to art only grows stronger with time, and she continues to refine both her skills and her vision.
-Her work spans multiple mediums, but always with a focus on archetypal imagery and women’s issues with an overarching themes of catharsis and healing.
+Bethany’s dedication to art only grows stronger with time, and she continues to refine her skills and vision.
+Her work spans multiple mediums but always focusing on archetypal imagery and women’s issues with an overarching theme of catharsis and healing.

-Please feel free to email at firstname.lastname@example.org with any questions or commission requests.
+Please feel free to email me at email@example.com with any questions or commission requests.

 I work with the imagery of archetypes.
-For thirty three years, I’ve explored everything from pyramids and sacred geometry to christian religious symbols, but there has been no single iconic image more important to me than the heart, and all of the complexities associated with it.
+For thirty-three years, I’ve explored everything from pyramids and sacred geometry to Christian religious symbols.
+Still, there has been no single iconic image more important to me than the heart and all of the complexities associated with it.
 For me, the heart is the perfect metaphor to express the experience of life.
-When I began working with this iconic image, I didn’t realize that I was beginning a journey into art as catharsis, or how important it would become to me.
-I’ve have often combined heart imagery with my own exploration of women’s issues.
+When I began working with this iconic image, I didn’t realize that I was beginning a journey into art as catharsis or how important it would become.
+As a result, I’ve often combined heart imagery with my own exploration of women’s issues.

-Additionally, I’ve worked extensively with skulls, frequently combing them with hearts.
+Additionally, I’ve worked extensively with skulls, frequently combining them with hearts.
 For if hearts are the perfect metaphor for life, then skulls are the obvious symbol of death.
-Working with this taboo image, I’ve come to realize they are as much a part of life as they are representative of death.
+Working with this taboo image, I’ve realized they are as much a part of life as they represent death.
 Making skulls into objects of beauty and ancestor honoring has truly connected life and death for me, becoming a catalyst to fully live and express that fullness of life in my art.

 Selected Group and Solo Exhibitions